triviality/old_blog_that_supports_sage/_posts/2014-11-15-Partitions-and-Posets.md

 tag: Combinatorics
 ---

-In this post, we generates the Hasse diagram of a set partition.
+In this post, we generate the Hasse diagram of a set partition.

 ![Partitions of a 4 element set](/images/partitions.png "Partitions of a 4 element set")